ziap/ziap.github.io/content/blog/sin-approx/index.md

     <figcaption>Comparison of Taylor and improved Chebyshev approximation</figcaption>
 </figure>

-I finally made something better than truncated Taylor series.
-The imrpoved version reached the same saturation point as the Taylor polynomials, but it converged slightly faster.
+I finally made something better than the truncated Taylor series.
+The improved version reached the same saturation point as the Taylor polynomials, but it converged slightly faster.
 But something didn't feel right.
 I computed sine by indirectly computing cosine.
 While there's nothing wrong with that, it's better if I can compute sine directly.

-I had to convert to cosine because I need to transform sine into an even function, but there's another sine related even function: the sinc function or `sin(x)/x`.
+I had to convert to cosine because I need to transform sine into an even function, but there's another sine-related even function: the sinc function or `sin(x)/x`.

 ```